Gestalt Principles of Perception

-- Ambiguous – when both elements can appear either figure or ground and the viewers have the choice of perspective.
+- Ambiguous – when both elements can appear as either figure or ground and the viewers have the choice of perspective.

 Figure-Ground Relationships on a Website

 This publicity video from Orange, NSW uses a video in the background to display a text in small capital letters distinctly stating the advantages a visitor will enjoy when visiting their wineries.
-My personal experience, a nice film for a beautiful country town, all year round.
+My personal experience is a nice film for a beautiful country town, all year round.

 Good Continuation Relationship

 ELEMENTS ARE PERCEIVED TO HAVE SOMETHING IN COMMON WHEN THEY FOLLOW AN UNINTERRUPTED LINE OR A CURVE

 Our mind seems to follow continuous, uninterrupted lines, following elements that are aligned in straight or curved lines.
 Human minds perceive elements that are aligned in lines or curves as they seem to the grouped as similar things.
-In other words, humans tend to group elements that follow an uninterrupted alignment, and when some change the direction, they will be seen as different objects.
+In other words, humans tend to group elements that follow an uninterrupted alignment, and when some change their direction, they will be seen as different objects.
 The alignment of objects is the main principle in this relationship, the continuation that is established.

 When we find continuation, we understand that that is the direction to follow.
 Our mind likes what gives it less work, less resistance and allows our eyes to follow that direction and continue in its established direction.

 Examples On A Website

 The website needs to be easy to navigate and lead the visitor to the solution to their problems.
-Continuation guides our eyes to establish the most natural relationship between the objects and simultaneously direct attention to specific groups of elements in the design.
+Continuation guides our eyes to establish the most natural relationship between the objects and simultaneously directs attention to specific groups of elements in the design.

 Our eyes follow the continuation of objects for sale in Swarovski, and we understand that they are part of groups of objects for sale distributed in their distinctive categories.
 The continuation in the alignment of images establishes a direction and leads us through each row of products.

 It is a major help when the relationship of good continuation is there on the website because the path and the direction are already recognized, and we just need to follow it to find the solution to our problem.